Do You Really Need an App?

 Scenario 3: You need to improve internal processes

-Inefficient or ineffective internal processes is a recurring problem in large companies, and it might be easy to assume that the only way to find an app that fixes those problems is build one yourself.
+Inefficient or ineffective internal processes is a recurring problem in large companies, and it might be easy to assume that the only way to find an app that fixes those problems is to build one yourself.

 But before you go running to the dev shop, how can you be sure that you’ve exhausted all avenues and the product you’re looking for really isn’t out there?
-When partnering with clients in these situations, we start with scouting the landscape, and doing a deep dive into the market to see if there is something already out there.
+When partnering with clients in these situations, we start with scouting the landscape and doing a deep dive into the market to see if there is something already out there.
 Often times there is.
 While spending money and time to dig into what’s available may seem hard to accept at first, it’s certainly cheaper than spending six figures building a custom solution that will become outdated in a year.

 On the other hand, you may find that you absolutely do need to build a custom app.
-But the wonderful byproduct of doing up-front research is that your opinion and vision will be much better-informed.
+But the wonderful byproduct of doing up-front research is that your opinion and vision will be much better informed.
 As a result, you’ll end with a better solution.